bediger4000/xor-decoding/README.md

 [Another analysis](https://blog.sucuri.net/2013/12/how-we-decoded-some-nasty-multi-level-encoded-malware.html)

-During the summoer of 2014, I [wrote and ran](http://stratigery.com/phparasites/) a honey pot that emulated a poorly maintained WordPress 2.9 installation.
+During the summer of 2014, I [wrote and ran](http://stratigery.com/phparasites/) a honey pot that emulated a poorly maintained WordPress 2.9 installation.
 I ended up including a simulated ["WSO" web shell](https://github.com/bediger4000/malware-phylogeny) as part of the honey pot, because attackers included WSO web shells in so many of